vivian1tsui/vivian1tsui.github.io/_pages/cv.md

 {% include base_path %}

-You can see my Résumé in [English](http://zym1010.github.io/files/cv/resume-english.pdf) or for [Chinese](http://zym1010.github.io/files/cv/resume-chinese.pdf).
+You can also see my [Résumé](http://vivian1tsui.github.io/files/cv/resume.pdf).

 Education
 ======